Monday, October 22, 2007

 Q: Is there anything I can do to prepare for a flood?

-How to reduce potential flood damage and what to include in a family disaster plan can
+How to reduce potential flood damage and what to include in a family disaster plan can be obtained from the American Red Cross.

 The NWS works with and relies on strategic partners involved in floodplain management, flood hazard mitigation, flood preparedness, and flood warnings to reduce the loss of life and property due to floods.
 Key partners include the U.S. Geological Survey, FEMA, the National Hydrologic Warning Council, the Association of State Floodplain Managers, the American Red Cross, the National Safety Council, the Federal Alliance for Safe Homes, The Weather Channel, and other media outlets, and many other government and private sector organizations.